 La Grande is a somewhat small city located in the state of Oregon.
 With a population of 13,026 people and five constituent neighborhoods, La Grande is the 42nd largest community in Oregon.

 La Grande is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, La Grande is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in La Grande who work in office and administrative support (14.75%), sales jobs (9.36%), and teaching (8.55%).
+Overall, La Grande is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in La Grande who work in sales jobs (11.29%), healthcare suport services (8.92%), and office and administrative support (7.72%).

-The per capita income in La Grande in 2010 was $21,967, which is middle income relative to Oregon and the nation.
-This equates to an annual income of $87,868 for a family of four.
+The per capita income in La Grande in 2018 was $24,985, which is lower middle income relative to Oregon and the nation.
+This equates to an annual income of $99,940 for a family of four.
 However, La Grande contains both very wealthy and poor people as well.

 The most common language spoken in La Grande is English.
 Other important languages spoken here include Spanish and Pacific Island languages.